edgio-docs/edgio-docs/guides/vsf.md

 ### nuxt.config.js

-The XDN init command should have automatically moved all your `modules` to `buildModules` in order to deploy the smallest possible build to the XDN.
+The XDN init command should have automatically moved all your `modules` to `buildModules` in order to deploy the smallest possible build to {{ PRODUCT_NAME }}.

 Ensure `@nuxtjs/pwa` is not present in the `buildModules`.
 It is not needed because `{{ PACKAGE_NAME }}/nuxt/module` builds and injects its own service worker.